Edson20044/Customer_lifetime_value_SQL/README.md

 **Less Engaged Customers**

 ![image](https://user-images.githubusercontent.com/132544906/236609943-74743bf8-8f44-49e0-9e9e-3ede606b0a2a.png)

+**Customer Lifetime Value**

  To determine how much money can be spent on acquiring new customers, the Customer Lifetime Value (LTV) is to be computed.
 It represents the average amount of money a customer generates.
 After that the amount of money to be spent on marketing could be determined as well as how to drive loyalty and attract more customers.
+As a result we get the following number:

  ![image](https://user-images.githubusercontent.com/132544906/236610098-630f29c1-f564-431d-8295-eb0de4036823.png)